Top Strong and Leading Brand Names

 Amazon.com Logo

-Amazon.com is an e-commerce giant recognized by all.
-It was originally considered to be called “Kadabra,” but a successful proposal forced founder Jeff Bezos to drop the name due to its phonetic similarity to the word “corpse.”
+Amazon.com is a global e-commerce giant.
+It was originally called “Kadabra,” but a successful proposal forced founder Jeff Bezos to drop the name because of its phonetic similarity to “corpse.”

 The name “Amazon,” inspired by the majesty of the Amazon River, symbolizes the vastness and diversity of the online platform’s offerings.
-Just as the Amazon River dominates volume and flow, the company sought global dominance in the e-commerce sector.
+Just as the Amazon River dominates in terms of volume and flow, the company sought global dominance in e-commerce.

 While the company’s name may not directly reference commerce, its resonance is undeniable.
 It evokes images of vastness, power, and unrivaled greatness that the company embodies in digital commerce.